-In general, synthetic oil outperforms conventional oil on all counts:
+In general, synthetic oil outperforms regular oil on all counts:

-- Synthetic oil works better in extreme temperatures from below freezing to above 100' F. Conventional oil is highly reactive to temperatures.
+- Synthetic oil works better in extreme temperatures from below freezing to above 100' F. Regular oil is highly reactive to temperatures.

 - Because synthetics have superior lubrication (they’re more slippery) and create less sludge, so they give you better fuel economy, performance, and even a longer engine life.